 - Practical ideas for using technology in your classroom.

-- Develop a repertoire of new tools and ideas to effectively integrate technology into your lessons.
+- Develop a playbook of strategies to effectively integrate technology into your lessons.

 What you will learn.